PurdueCAM2Project/CAM2WebUI/docs/implementationDetail/fusion.md

-# Google Fusion Table Sync`
+# Google Fusion Table Sync

 This page will walk you through some guides on synchronizing google fusion table.
-If you have not finished the document [Upload Files to Google Drive](https://purduecam2project.github.io/CAM2WebUI/implementationDetail/drive.html), finish that first and continue to this document.
+If you have not finished the document [Introduction to Google Fusion Tables](drive.md), finish that first and continue to this document.

 ## Add the script to the spreadsheet